 My recent research can be divided into three projects.
 First, “Plastic Nature” explores questions about the normative dimensions of nature and the natural.
 Second, “Parts per Billion” addresses questions about collective responsibility in the context of climate change.
-I am beginning a third project, “Sustainable Power,” which focuses on ethical questions raised by renewable energy.
+My third and newest project, “Sustainable Power,” focuses on ethical questions raised by renewable energy.

 I remain committed to adopting multidisciplinary perspectives and presenting my work to a wide range of audiences.
 I strongly believe that environmental philosophers must think broadly and engage a large audience.
 As a scholar I aim to encourage both thinking and action that will meaningfully mitigate environmental injustices.